vbatecan/netacad-autoanswer/README.md

   - Dynamically adjust prompts based on question type for better answer accuracy.
 - **User Feedback and Customization:**
   - Allow users to report missed questions or suggest improvements directly from the extension.
+- **Visiblity**
+  - Gives the ability for the user to show or not show the answer.

 ## Contributing
 Pull requests and suggestions are welcome!
 Please open an issue or PR for bug fixes, improvements, or new features.